signalogic/SigSRF_SDK/pktlib_readme.md

   * fp_pcap is the file handle of the pcap file to write
   * uFlags may be one or more DS_WRITE_PCAP_XXX flags listed below
   * pkt_buf should point to a a buffer containing pkt_buf_len amount (in bytes) of packet data to be written
-  * pcap_pkt_hdr, if supplied, should point to a [pcap packet record struct](#user-content-pcaprechdrtstruct) containing packet record info, including arrival timestamp.
-NULL indicates not supplied
+  * pcap_pkt_hdr, if not NULL, should point to a [pcap packet record struct](#user-content-pcaprechdrtstruct) containing packet record info, including arrival timestamp
-  * p_eth_hdr, if supplied, should point to an ethhdr struct (as defined in netinet/if_ether.h Linux header file).
-NULL indicates not supplied
+  * p_eth_hdr, if not NULL, should point to an ethhdr struct (as defined in netinet/if_ether.h Linux header file)
-  * pcap_file_hdr, if supplied, should point to a [pcap file header struct](#user-content-pcaphdrtstruct) containing pcap file header information such as link layer type.
-NULL indicates not supplied
+  * pcap_file_hdr, if not NULL, should point to a [pcap file header struct](#user-content-pcaphdrtstruct) containing pcap file header information such as link layer type

 On success data pkt_buf_len bytes of data contained in in pkt_buf has been written to the pcap file specified by fp_pcap.